jeast00/workout_tracker_backend/README.md

 The index.html page will be located where you cloned the repository.
 You will need to open that file on your web browser of choice (I would prefer Goggle Chrome).

-Application is simple and basic.
 Add the name of the workout and then the user can add the name of the exercise, sets, repetitions, and time completed.
+The user can also delete the entire workout and enter again.

 ## Contributing